Sergio-TG/Sergio-TG/README.md

 - 👋 Hi, I’m @Sergio-TG
-- 👀 I’m interested in work and learn Front End Developing
+- 👀 I’m a Front End Web Developer
 - 🌱 I’m currently learning Html5 / CSS3 / JavaScript / React
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me ... sergiotorresguaymasi@gmail.com